Buying art as an investment from overseas (UK buyers guide)

 Also, don’t forget to sort out managing your money while studying in the UK, travelling around, or sending and receiving money back home.

 If you want a truly international account that works around the world, check out the Wise account.
-It's not a bank account but offers some similar features and your money is always safeguarded.
+It's not a bank account but offers some similar features and your money is safeguarded.

 You can open a Wise account online and start managing your money in 40+ currencies.
 When sending money internationally or converting currency, you’ll only pay a low, transparent fee* while also getting the mid-market exchange rate every time.